 In this issue, we continue to introduce the people who make up Garden Stirling Burnet, one of East Lothian’s oldest law firms.

-Callum Macleod is a member of this hard-working team.
-An Assistant Solicitor in the Dunbar Office, Callum gives you a personal insight into his life as a busy solicitor and why he loves living and working here so much.
+Lauren Buchanan is a member of this hard-working team, who gives you a personal insight into her life as a busy solicitor and why she loves living and working here so much.

 Tell us a little bit about you.

 I am 26-years-old, born and bred in East Lothian.
 I live in Whitecraig and have lived here all my life, like my mother before me.
 I wanted to go into law as I enjoy a challenge, and I thought this would be a great career to do just that.

 How long have you been with the firm?

 I have been with the firm since 2017, starting as a trainee.
 I qualified in 2019 and worked as an Assistant Solicitor before being promoted to Senior Solicitor and Head of Tranent Office in September of this year.

 What is the best thing about living and working in East Lothian?

 The variety!
 We have everything right on our doorstep – beach, countryside, hills and even the city centre, as we are so close to Edinburgh.

 What do you like to do when not busy at work?